shiraz318/ArkanoidGame/README.md

 3. Quit the game (by pressing "q").

 When starting a new game, the user could choose either an easy, advanced or fun game, each game type will have different levels.
-The user presses on "space" to move between the different screens.
+The user presses on "space" to move between the different screens, and press on "p" to pause the game.
 If a player gained enough points during the game, he will enter to the high scores list.

 ## How to use